 Thankfully, the meat we humans eat is also perfectly safe for cats.
 In fact, it’s one of the healthiest treats you can give your cat!

-You’ll just need to make sure that you’re only giving your cat lean, cooked, unseasoned meat.
-That means no raw meat, no salt, no butter, no oil and no extra toppings.
+You’ll just need to ensure that you’re only giving your cat lean, cooked, unseasoned meat.
+That means no raw meat, salt, butter, oil, and extra toppings.
+For instance, you shouldn’t feed your cat beef jerky as it’s loaded with sodium and other risks.

 It’s especially important to avoid garlic and onion, as these are highly toxic to cats.
 Fatty meats are also off-limits for cats, as are both cooked and raw bones.